Adalab/modulo-4-evaluacion-final-bpw-iewaw/README.md

 Inside **data** folder of the project, you will find two SQL files containing the database structure and some sample data.
 Run them in MySQL Workbench, wherever you wish to create your schema.

+Make sure to create your own **.env** file that will include your database connection details.
+You can use **.env_example** included inside the project, just rename it and complete the missing information.

 ### Installation
 Please run the below command to install the project properly: